docknetwork/react-native-sdk/docs/cloud-wallet.md

 2. Generates encryption keys from the biometric data
 3. Encrypts the master key with the biometric-derived keys
 4. Stores the encrypted master key in the KeyMappingVault, indexed by the user's email

+In this example, the user email address is provided as a unique identifier to look up the biometric template for highly secure one-to-one biometric matching.
+The identifier is not shared with issuers or verifiers and any identifier may be used so long as it is convenient for the holder to remember.
+Phone numbers are another common choice.
+Biometric solutions that support one-to-n matching might be sufficient for many scenarios and would allow the user to avoid having to remember and provide an identifier.
+If you use an identifier, remember to verify that the user is actually in control of the identifier or an attacker could register the identifier and prevent the legitimate holder from accessing the service.

 #### Step 2: Authenticate with Biometrics